Get Tech Tips

 Like everything, your best INITIAL diagnosis tools are your hands, eyes, and ears.
 Look for dirt buildup, spot oil, listen for abnormal sounds, feel the lines and condenser discharge air when approaching the condenser, check for dirty blower wheels, evaporators, filters, and grilles when approaching the indoor unit.
 Look for wire and refrigerant tube rub-outs, look inside drain cleanout tees and in pans for gunk and buildup, look inside condensers for wires laying on the tubing, pay attention to disconnects that are loose, belts and sheaves that are worn, high-voltage connections that are getting discolored, capacitors that are bulging or leaking, electrical whips that are coming apart, stat wires that are nicked or bare, air handlers that are sagging or out of level, ducts full of mildew and broken, or damaged line insulation.
 In refrigeration, look for icicles hanging down, torn insulation on drains and suction lines, dirty EVERYTHING, and damaged doors and door seals.

 THERE IS NO TEST PROCEDURE THAT REPLACES AN AWARE TECHNICIAN.
 NOTICE EVERYTHING, QUOTE TO REPAIR EVERYTHING.
 BE PROACTIVE, WALK THE SITE, FIX PROBLEMS BEFORE THEY OCCUR.
 LOOK BEYOND THE FIRST PROBLEM AND EVEN THE FIRST SYSTEM.
 CONSIDER THE SPACE VENTILATION, INSULATION, AND OCCUPANTS.
-READ MANUFACTURER DATA TAGS, LOOK AT THE BACK OF PANELS, AND READ MANUFACTURER INSTALLATION AND SERVICE DATA WHENEVER POSSIBLE.
+READ MANUFACTURER DATA TAGS, LOOK AT THE BACKS OF PANELS, AND READ MANUFACTURER INSTALLATION AND SERVICE DATA WHENEVER POSSIBLE.

 This means that we only connect gauges when there is a good reason to do so, such as: